Patrick Chan: Skating skills

 Chan's high–altitude skating skills are very famous, along with the aesthetics of his programs.
 Chan's ability to control his movements on the ice is extremely smooth, and is often described as movements on the edges of the skate blade instead of the entire blade like the way of moving on ice commonly seen in other skaters.
 The ability to control speed on the ice allows Chan to accelerate and gain momentum in a short time to achieve the speed needed, so that he can perform quads in short approach, while a lot other athletes often have to slide a longer distance around the rink to gain momentum when performing quads.
 In terms of harmony, Chan's programs are also often choreographed with good connection between the jumps.
 Another unique feature of his skating technique is the one–foot skating technique throughout half the length of the ice rink, and the ability to perform curvilinear movements with large and complex orbits.
 This masterful one–foot skating technique was demonstrated at the 2011 World Figure Skating Championships in Moscow, with a step sequence performed entirely on one foot and received +2 GOE from the ISU judging panel.
-Chan has a signature with his unique skating style thanks to his soft knees, deep knee bends as well as the use on the edges of the blades to achieve his ideal skating speed.
-Since a young age, he has been appreciated for his smooth skating technique, large ice coverage and ability to engage in acting in competition as well as the artistry of the programs.
-He is also known for his highly choreographed programs, his skillful edges transitions with ideal deep edges, and highly flexible and complex step sequences.
+Chan has a signature with his unique skating style thanks to his soft knees, deep knee bends as well as the use of the edges of the blades to achieve his ideal skating speed.
+Since a young age, he has been appreciated for his smooth skating technique, large ice coverage, and ability to engage in acting in competition as well as the artistry of the programs.
+He is also known for his highly choreographed programs, his skillful edge transitions with ideal deep edges, and his highly flexible and complex step sequences.
 Chan is thereby considered one of the pioneers of the modern era of men's figure skating with strong programs in both technique and artistry.
 Since the age of 15, Chan has received a level 4 for the step sequence.
-His excellent steps and transitions are considered as a textbook for ISU judges.
+His excellent steps and transitions are considered a textbook for ISU judges.